Understanding Harms: Data and Trends

 Electrical Fires

-Cooking equipment remains the lead ignition source.
+Cooking equipment (stove, range-top burners) remains the lead ignition source.

-Product Safety Incident Reports
+Product Safety Reports